Best Price Promise

 Can I bring my bike on the Munich to Milan train?

-Yes, you can carry your bike on the train from Munich to Milan.
-Remember to book your bike ticket and reserve a space in advance to ensure an effortless journey.
+Yes, you can bring your bicycle on the train from Munich to Milan.
+Be sure to book your bicycle ticket and parking space ahead of time to guarantee a hassle-free trip.

 Key Points:

-What amenities are available on the ICE train from Munich to Milan?
+What amenities are available on trains from Munich to Milan?

 All ICE trains, certain IC trains, and some regional trains offer WiFi.
 First class on ICE and IC trains feature quieter compartments, comfortable seating, access to first-class lounges, digital newspapers and magazines, and seat reservations for passengers with flexible fares.
 Priority travel advice is also provided at selected stations.
 Travel with ease and comfort!